-B. Acquisition of Right-of-Way
+C. Acquisition of Right-of-Way

-- 1. The CONTRACTOR is responsible for verification of all information necessary for acquisition of the right of way and is responsible for all costs, excluding premium cost as defined below, associated with the purchase of the right of way. - 2.
+- 1. The CONTRACTOR is responsible for verification of all information necessary for acquisition of the right of way. - 2.
 Acquisition of any additional area (not right of way) desired by the CONTRACTOR for, but not limited to, construction staging, access or borrow pits, shall be the sole responsibility of CONTRACTOR, and any title or interest shall be secured in the name of the CONTRACTOR.
 CONTRACTOR shall provide SCDOT the location and documentation for these additional areas.
 CONTRACTOR shall furnish SCDOT a copy of any agreements, whether for purchase or lease, for the use of additional properties in conjunction with the construction of the Project.
 CONTRACTOR shall abide by the provisions of all applicable environmental permits, any conditions of individual right of way agreements, and all environmental commitments.
 Any necessary permit modifications are the responsibility of the CONTRACTOR.
 CONTRACTOR is responsible for all costs associated with these additional areas, including premium right-of-way costs.
-If additional right-of-way is necessary beyond what has been evaluated in the NEPA documentation, CONTRACTOR shall be responsible for any re-evaluation of the approved Environmental Documents.

-- 3. Right of way acquisition costs shall be defined as amounts paid for: (1) direct payments for ownership or other property rights, and (2) direct payments for eligible relocation expenses as provided for under the Uniform Act less premium right of way acquisition costs. - 4.
+If additional right-of-way is necessary beyond what has been evaluated in the NEPA documentation, CONTRACTOR shall be responsible for any re-evaluation of the approved Environmental Documents. - 3.
+Right of way acquisition costs shall be defined as amounts paid for: (1) direct payments for ownership or other property rights, and (2) direct payments for eligible relocation expenses as provided for under the Uniform Act less premium right of way acquisition costs. - 4.
 Premium right of way acquisition costs shall be the amount a jury award or a settlement that exceeds "Just compensation."
 "Just compensation" shall be defined as the value SCDOT approves for a parcel after the following procedure: CONTRACTOR shall submit its recommendation for just compensation based on appraisals/appraisal reviews or cost estimates which support the recommendation.
 If SCDOT's right of way project manager approves CONTRACTOR'S recommendations, that value becomes just compensation.
 If SCDOT's right of way project manager does not approve the recommendation, CONTRACTOR or SCDOT shall obtain another appraisal using an appraiser from the SCDOT's approved list and submit this appraisal to SCDOT.
 SCDOT shall be responsible for the cost of the second appraisal.
-SCDOT shall assign a value to the parcel which shall be deemed just compensation supported by the appraisals for the parcel. - 5.
-CONTRACTOR shall be responsible for right of way service costs and right of way acquisition costs. - 6.
-SCDOT shall be responsible for premium right of way costs except for those additional areas explained above. - 7.
+SCDOT shall assign a value to the parcel which shall be deemed just compensation supported by the appraisals for the parcel.

+- 5. SCDOT shall be responsible for right of way acquisition costs and premium right of way costs except for those additional areas explained above. - 6.
 Upon final completion of the project, if any right of way condemnation actions are still pending, CONTRACTOR shall be responsible for adequate security to cover its contractual obligation relating to right of way acquisition.